J.C. Somers Vintner

 J.C.
 Somers Vintner 2021 Pinot Noir, La Colina, Dundee Hills Login WE 92 PG 91 In Stock

-More About Jay Christopher Somers: Owner and native Oregonian Jay Somers has been making wine in the Willamette Valley for more than 30 years, and established the J. Christopher brand in 1996.
-Working with great winemakers like his mentor John Paul of Cameron Winery and time spent at Adelsheim and Dry River in New Zealand, Jay’s wines are hand-crafted in small lots and are sourced from some of the best vineyards in the Willamette Valley.
+More About Jay Christopher Somers: Owner and native Oregonian Jay Somers has been crafting wine in the Willamette Valley for over 30 years.
+With experience gained from working alongside esteemed winemakers like his mentor John Paul of Cameron Winery, and time spent at Adelsheim and Dry River in New Zealand, Jay’s wines are hand-crafted in small batches and sourced from some of the finest vineyards in the Willamette Valley.
+When not making wine, Jay is often found playing guitar and composing new music for his band Portland Cement.

 Media Links